Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: Conclusion

 \subsection{Proof of \cref{the:scheme}}

-Here we present some important preliminaries required by the privacy and convergence analysis. \begin{proposition}[Composition of RDP~\cite{mironov2017renyi}] Let $f$ be an $(\RDPalpha,\RDPepsilon)$-RDP mechanism that takes a dataset as input, and $f'$ be an $(\RDPalpha,\RDPepsilon')$-RDP mechanism that takes both the dataset and the output of $f$ as input.
+First, we present some important preliminaries. \begin{proposition}[Composition of RDP~\cite{mironov2017renyi}] Let $f$ be an $(\RDPalpha,\RDPepsilon)$-RDP mechanism that takes a dataset as input, and $f'$ be an $(\RDPalpha,\RDPepsilon')$-RDP mechanism that takes both the dataset and the output of $f$ as input.
 Then, their composition satisfies $(\RDPalpha,\RDPepsilon+\RDPepsilon')$-RDP. \end{proposition}